shirakaba/types-react-without-jsx-intrinsics/README.md

 ### Installing from disk (for dev purposes)

+You can run this CLI command:

 ```sh
 # Assuming the types-react-without-jsx-intrinsics repo is in the same directory
 # as your package.json:
 npm install --save-dev ./types-react-without-jsx-intrinsics/16.9.49
 ```

+... or equally write this field into your `package.json` and run `npm install`:

 ```json
 "devDependencies": {